nl12143ao/HA-MPC-Autopilot/ReadMe.md

 It will make use of already existing predictive models for the solar production today, and tomorrow.
 And day-ahead prices.
 It will make use of a state machine to avoid a spaghetti of automations.

-After testing my Anker SolarBank 3, E2700 for a week I realised that even in AI mode all my solar energy was used to fill up the batterij in the morning, sell my solar for free in the afternoon, and use only 30 % during evening, and night.
+**Bad economics** After testing my Anker SolarBank 3, E2700 for a week I realised that even in AI mode all my solar energy was used to fill up the batterij in the morning, sell my solar for free in the afternoon, and use only 30 % during evening, and night.

 Starting to play around the various settings in the app I found out that it could be made far more economical.